Humanities 115 - World Mythology » Summer 2022 » Test 2

 In The Book of Genesis Chapter 16, Sarai encourages Abraham to "go into my maid; that I may obtain children by her."
 When her maid Hagar becomes pregnant, Sarai is "despised in her eyes."
 Sarai reacts by:

-A. dealing harshly with her
+A. forgiving her

 B. circumcising her son, Ishmael